confluentinc/commercial-workshops/series-microservices/workshop-connectors/README.md

        <img src="images/c3-running-connectors.png" width=75% height=75%>
     </div>

 8. Return to the Confluent Cloud UI, click on your cluster tile, then on **Topics**, then on the topic **dbserver1.inventory.customers**.
-You will now confirm that our PostgreSQL connector is working by checking to see if data is being produced to our Confluent Cloud cluster.
+You will now confirm that your PostgreSQL connector is working by checking to see if data is being produced to our Confluent Cloud cluster.
 You will see data being produced under the **Production** tile.

 9. Another way to confirm is to view the messages within the UI.
 Click on **Messages**.
 In the search bar at the top, set it to **Jump to Offset**.
 Enter **0** as the offset and click on the result **0 / Partition: 0**.